Sara N. Evans

 Sara Nachamson Evans, the wife of Mayor Emanuel J. Evans, served as the “first lady” of Durham, North Carolina, from 1951 to 1963.
 Known affectionately as “Miz Evans” by her friends and family, she was, in her own right, a prominent local, regional, and national leader of Hadassah, the Women’s Zionist Organization with a national membership of 300,000 Jewish women.

-Born on July 2, 1905, she inherited her passion for Israel from her parents, Jennie B. and Eli Nachamson.
+Born on July 2, 1905, Evans inherited her passion for Israel from her parents, Jennie B. and Eli Nachamson.
 Jennie Nachamson had founded Hadassah in the South in 1919 and devoted time to lead it in eastern North Carolina, even as she raised her nine children.
 Sara, the oldest of eight consecutive daughters and then a son, accompanied her mother on a memorable trip to Palestine in 1933 that handed her the torch of Jennie’s idealism and fired her passion for a Jewish state in the Holy Land.
-All eight sisters have served as presidents of local chapters of Hadassah across the South, and the family was such a legend in Jewish circles that when the sisters went to Israel in October 1968, for Evans’s fortieth wedding anniversary, the Jerusalem Post ran a photograph and a headline that read, “Sara and Her Seven Sisters.”
+All eight sisters served as presidents of local chapters of Hadassah across the South, and the family was such a legend in Jewish circles that when the sisters went to Israel in October 1968, for Evans’s fortieth wedding anniversary, the Jerusalem Post ran a photograph and a headline that read, “Sara and Her Seven Sisters.”
 In the synagogue, famous for its Marc Chagall windows, in the Hadassah Hospital in Jerusalem is a plaque commemorating the occasion.

 Sara Nachamson Evans came to Durham as a young girl when the Nachamson family moved from Kinston in 1921 and opened United Dollar Store.
 She attended Duke University, where she played the flute in the Duke orchestra and worked in the family store.
 When her father became ill, much of the responsibility for running the store fell upon her.